 We aren’t concerned about the spreadsheets that are used for a one-off project or to do some quick calculations.
-The risk is when companies distribute a spreadsheet template to different departments or when each part of the organization manipulates the data that they get from their Oracle E-Business Suite (EBS) or any other enterprise system because the data coming from the system is not quite the way they want to report their operations.
+The risk is when companies distribute a spreadsheet template to different departments or when each part of the organization manipulates the data that they get from their Oracle® E-Business Suite (EBS) or any other enterprise system because the data coming from the system is not quite the way they want to report their operations.
 Whenever data is extracted from a system and transformed or changed, there can be a loss of integrity.
 There are no standards and change control mechanisms to validate that the formulas are correct or that all of the relationships are maintained, and there are no standard procedures for data reconciliation.
 There is the same risk in writing scripts to migrate data into a new instance as is customary for a reimplementation.
 In this article, we break down the risk factors and suggest safer, alternative methods for achieving data consistency and control over sensitive information.

-Good Data Governance is dependent on policies and procedures – primarily regarding who has access to the data and what type of access is allowed.
+Good data governance is dependent on policies and procedures – primarily regarding who has access to the data and what type of access is allowed.
 Some of the collaboration platforms attempt to create an environment that elicits policy administration and procedure execution, but the policies and procedures must have already been decided on and put in place by either someone or a committee of organizers.
 Among the decisions that must be made are who is responsible for what data, who owns the data, who has access to the data (and what types of access those individuals have), and who does not have access to the data.
-Permissions-based access can be administered through collaborate platforms, but when a project involves hundreds of spreadsheets or hundreds of pieces of code that are spontaneously created, updated, and deleted, managing permissions can be a daunting task even with the right policies and procedures in place.
+Permissions-based access can be administered through collaboration platforms, but when a project involves hundreds of spreadsheets or hundreds of pieces of code that are spontaneously created, updated, and deleted, managing permissions can be a daunting task even with the right policies and procedures in place.
 Now that the potential for security and data integrity exist, accountability at the user level becomes crucial.

 Stewardship is akin to accountability.
 A data steward is responsible for maintaining the accuracy of the data.
 Data stewards validate that data in a source is consistent with that in a target.
 The source can be an existing system, and the target can be another system or a report, or the source can be a module like Accounts Receivable where the target is the General Ledger.
-Data Stewards are accountable for the creates, updates, and deletes of data, and they are also responsible for reconciliation.
-In most cases, data stewards already exist in an organization whether or not they are formally recognized as such (sometimes they don’t even formally recognize it themselves).
+Data stewards are accountable for the creates, updates, and deletes of data, and they are also responsible for reconciliation.
+In most cases, data stewards already exist in an organization, whether or not they are formally recognized as such (sometimes they don’t even formally recognize it themselves).
 It is a good idea to make it formal so that it becomes enforceable as public knowledge.
 This can be accomplished in three steps:

 Through user responsibilities and security in EBS, there is some accountability as well as some record of when the data was updated and by whom.
 Once the data is moved outside the “secure” environment, it is very difficult to maintain accurate records and almost impossible to validate the accuracy of the resulting data.